eye health

 Eye health project background

 To reduce the prevalence of avoidable blindness and vision loss and improve eye screening and detection of eye conditions/disease for at risk groups, the Victorian Department of Health funded Murray PHN to partner with Eastern Melbourne PHN to lead the development and implementation of a quality and systems improvement pilot project.
-The project was completed in partnership with Vision 2020 Australia, Gippsland PHN, North Western Melbourne PHN and Western Victoria PHN.
-Forty-eight general practices, including ten from the Murray PHN region, undertook activities to support ongoing identification and appropriate referral of patients.
+The project was completed in December 2023, in partnership with Vision 2020 Australia, Gippsland PHN, North Western Melbourne PHN and Western Victoria PHN.
+Forty-eight general practices, including 10 from the Murray PHN region, undertook activities to support ongoing identification and appropriate referral of patients.
 Practices were supported with an orientation package, that included resources, training and quality improvement coaching.
-A full project evaluation report expected soon but, in the meantime, you can view a summary of the key project outcomes.
+Download the final project evaluation report here.
+You can also view a summary of the key project outcomes.

 Online training modules and webinars